verlenmot/weather-project/scala/code-documentation/forecast/ingestion.md

 # Ingestion package

-Purpose: retrieve data from the API, perform validation, and ingest into a Spark Dataframe
+Purpose: retrieve data from the API, perform error handling, and ingest into a Spark Dataframe.

-## ApiConnectionForecast
+## ApiRequest (ApiConnectionForecast)

 Objective: connect to the API and retrieve data and metadata